End Social Isolation

 4. Art & Music Therapy (art, music, and game sessions)

-Together, these adaptive therapeutic activities create more than individual benefits — they form a community-centered path to recovery, where connection, confidence, and a new sense of possibility can grow over time.
+These adaptive therapeutic activities form a community-centered path to recovery, where connection, confidence, and a new sense of possibility can grow over time.

 American Physiological Society.
 (2023).
 Home/News.
 Retrieved from https://www.physiology.org/detail/news/2023/04/21/study-reveals-the-healing-power-of-food-after-a-traumatic-brain-injury?SSO=Y